Insoleq

 1. Knowing the Total Cost of Amputation

-Amputation is among the costliest injuries to contend with over the long term.
-It is estimated by the National Limb Loss Resource Center that the lifetime cost of a lower-limb amputation will be over $500,000, including:
+Amputation is one of the most expensive injuries to deal with in the long run.
+The National Limb Loss Resource Center estimates that the total cost of a lower-limb amputation over a person’s lifetime will exceed $500,000, which includes:

 • Medical Costs: Emergency procedures, hospitalization, and follow-up treatment.